-Large employers in Massachusetts: Bay State Gas CO, Mass Water Resources Authority, and National Grid USA.
+Large employers in Massachusetts: Bay State Gas CO, Mass Water Resources Authority, and National Grid USA

 NAICS 23 - Construction.
 The construction sector comprises establishments primarily engaged in the construction of buildings or engineering projects (e.g., highways and utility systems).
 Establishments primarily engaged in the preparation of sites for new construction and establishments primarily engaged in subdividing land for sale as building sites also are included in this sector.
-See Appendix pages 1-3 for housing permits, housing sales and housing sale prices.
+See the appendix pages two through five for housing permits, housing sales and housing sale prices.

-Sector leaders.
-Industry subsectors with the majority of establishments, employees, payroll and receipts.
+$\textbf{Sector leaders.} \ \textbf{Industry subsectors with the majority of establishments, employees, payroll and receipts.}$

-Establishments with employees: Printing and related support activities Nonemployer establishments: Building finishing contractors (2007)
+Establishments with employees: Printing and related support activitiesNonemployer establishments: Building finishing contractors (2007)